kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 deal with them within the DetNet framework, we discuss few possibilities.

 The DetNet UNI will enable applications to convey specific requirements to DetNet-aware Network.
-Note, that it is just an interface and blind to the internal implementation of such networks.
+Note that it is just an interface and is blind to the internal implementation of such networks.

-The DetNet architecture does not describe how DetNet-aware node can design DetNet sub-layers.
+The DetNet architecture does not describe how DetNet-aware nodes can design DetNet sub-layers.
- But even from the view of an end system the separation between forwarding and service sublayer functions should be maintained.
+ But even from the view of an end system, the separation between forwarding and service sublayer functions should be maintained.
 This means, the DSCP should not be overloaded and DetNet-IP forwarding layer should be extended.

-## Application association to Forwarding sub layer
+## Application association to Forwarding sublayer

 Applications should convey specific resource requirements to the DetNets they connect to.
-There are two potential options: (a) The DetNet Relay-node performs translation and binding to one of the DetNet services in the DetNet; or (b) or carry the application defined data over DetNet as is and enable processing on transit nodes.
+There are two potential options: (a) The DetNet Relay-node performs translation and binding to one of the DetNet services in the DetNet; or (b) or carry the application-defined data over DetNet as is and enables processing on transit nodes.

 ## Encapsulation

 OCN applications are expected to be IP based end stations.
 (MPLS DetNet will not apply).
-It is also reasonable to assume that the data plane is IPv6 and Extension Headers are used for support in DetNet.
+It is also reasonable to assume that the applications are IPv6 capable, therefore, Ipv6 extension headers can be used to request network services inband.
+With an IPv4 base data plane, the encapsulations could potentially be over UDP, however, that is not the focus of this document.
+This document specifically deals with HBH IP6 extension headers mechanisms to interface with a Deterministic Network.

 The end system network requirement is expressed as 'OCN flow QoS'.
 Each packet carries its own unique OCN-QoS.
-The meta data to be transmitted to DetNet are:
+The metadata to be transmitted to DetNet are:

-      - Async traffic with latency-information.
+      - Async traffic with latency information.
       - Sync, periodic traffic
       - urgency of messages
       - Flowlet identification (for related packets).